balu/website/src/cweet/doc.rst

 Keywords
 --------

-The following is the complete list of keywords.
+The following is the complete list containing all forty-five keywords.

 ::

-   var fn type struct union choice enum const exception when if else case match loop for while break continue try catch return package namespace include import hiding using cast alias extern scope do inline with undefined Null Ref true false unreachable
+   var fn type struct union choice enum const exception when if else case match loop for while break continue reverse try catch return package namespace include import hiding as using implicit cast ann alias extern scope do inline with undefined Null true false unreachable
+   _

 Identifiers
 -----------

-Identifiers follow the same rule as :code:`C` identifiers.
-A keyword can be made an identifier by enclosing within vertical bars.
+Identifiers follow the same rule as ``C`` identifiers.
+Identifiers with a double underscore are reserved.

 ::